mpcutino/aerialcsp/README.md

 2. [Step 2: Describe how to use the dataset]
 3. [Step 3: Describe how to use the dataset]

+## Benchmarks

+Add benchmarks for bounding box detection and image segmentation using YOLOv11.

 ## Download the Dataset

 You can download the AerialCSP dataset from [link to external storage].